 If you are a coffee lover, you know your ideal coffee and what to expect when ordering it at a café.
-However, you may be unfamiliar with the alternative to a classic latte, or cappuccino, known as a breve.
+However, you may be unfamiliar with the other types of coffee drinks, such as the alternative to a classic latte, or cappuccino, known as a breve.
 A perfect option when you need a more satisfying pick-me-up, in our opinion.

 Whether you are looking for a heart-warming drink for your winter afternoons, or a morning coffee that can give you a great energy boost, a breve coffee, or breve latte as some call it, is the right option for you.
 Find out more down below!